-Coach Wooden used his definition of success not just as a mantra for life, but also as a means to improve performance: “Success is peace of mind which is a direct result of self-satisfaction in knowing you made the effort to become the best of which you are capable.”
+Coach John Wooden used his definition of success not just as a mantra for life.
+He used it as a means to improve performance: “Success is peace of mind which is a direct result of self-satisfaction in knowing you made the effort to become the best of which you are capable.”
 In short: Do your best.

 “A coach can only do his best, nothing more,” he explained.
 “But he does owe that not only to himself but to the people who employ him and to the youngsters under his supervision.
 If you truly do your best—and only you will really know—then you are successful and the actual score is immaterial whether it was favorable or unfavorable.
 However, when you fail to do your best, you have failed even though the score might’ve been to your liking.”

 He added, “It is altogether possible that whatever success I have had or may have could be in direct proportion to my ability not only to instill that idea in my players but also to live up to it myself.”
-This philosophy served Coach well not only in helping to pull together his teams, but also in inspiring the individuals who played for him to concentrate on real success within their own lives and pursuits.
+This philosophy served Coach Wooden well not only in helping to pull together his teams.
+It also inspired the individuals who played for him to concentrate on real success within their own lives and pursuits.

-For example, Rafer Johnson was a UCLA basketball player from 1958 to 1959, and the gold medal winner in the 1960 Olympics decathlon.
-An incredibly talented athlete in his own right, when Johnson first arrived at UCLA from the small town of Kingsburg, California, he was overwhelmed and intimidated by the big city campus and the level of competition he was facing.
+For example, Rafer Johnson was a UCLA basketball player from 1958 to 1959.
+He was also the gold medal winner in the 1960 Olympics decathlon.
+An incredibly talented athlete in his own right, when Johnson first arrived at UCLA from the small town of Kingsburg, California, he was overwhelmed and intimidated by the big-city campus and the level of competition he was facing.

-Rather than focusing on winning, Coach urged his players—and himself—to focus on growing in the sport and working with an “all-in” mindset that valued the experience more than the outcome.
-The result was an unparalleled career that included 10 NCAA Championships (seven of which were consecutive) and 38 consecutive sudden-death NCAA tournament victories.
+Rather than focusing on winning, Wooden urged his players—and himself—to focus on growing in the sport and working with an “all-in” mindset that valued the experience more than the outcome.
+The result was an unparalleled career that included 10 NCAA championships (seven of which were consecutive) and 38 consecutive sudden-death NCAA tournament victories.

-When the external pressure was the greatest, neither Coach nor his players allowed that external pressure to impact their performance.
-They were only concerned with their best and that was something over which they had control.
-As Coach was fond of saying: “The more concerned we become over the things we can’t control, the less we will do with the things we can control.”
+When the external pressure was the greatest, neither Coach Wooden nor his players allowed it to impact their performance.
+They were only concerned with doing their best, something over which they had control.
+As Wooden was fond of saying: “The more concerned we become over the things we can’t control, the less we will do with the things we can control.”